aminjafarzade/SDE_Pytorch/README.md

-# Score SDE Pytorch – Homework Version
+# Score SDE Pytorch – Project Version

 This repo is a **homework-friendly fork** of `score_sde_pytorch`: